kshetline/json6/README.md

 ### JSONZ.globalizeTypeHandlers([prefix])

 This function registers your type handlers (and the built-in type handlers) as global functions, which facilitates the process of handling JSON-Z output as JSON-P. The optional `prefix` argument (which needs to be either a single underscore (the default), or a valid JavaScript identifier that both begins and ends in an underscore) lets you control how these functions use the global namespace.
 If you change the default prefix, that same prefix needs to be used as an option by the call to `JSONZ.stringify()` which creates the output that you're consuming.

+  Any previously globalized type handlers are first removed.

+### JSONZ.removeGlobalizedTypeHandlers()

+This function removes all previously globalized type handlers.

 ### JSONZ.removeTypeHandler(typeName)